Linz The Danube Valley, Austria Travel Guide

 Make yours positive.

-Linz is an excellent starting point for further exploration of Austria and the broader Danube region.
+Linz is a great starting point for further exploration of Austria and the broader Danube region.

-A charming city at the confluence of three rivers.
+A charming city at the confluence composed of three rivers.

 An UNESCO World Heritage site renowned for vineyards and towns.